iamrajharshit/ai4EVERYONE/Week1.md

     - House affordability: A - budget, B - affordable house size.
     - Cat image recognition: A - image, B - label (cat or not).

+**Trivia:** *Cats are popular in machine learning!
+It seems to have started with a project where a Google AI system learned to identify cats by watching YouTube videos.
+This led to a funny and enduring tradition of using cats as examples when explaining machine learning concepts.*

 ## The Terminology of AI